 The Vive is adjustable because it can be used on your left or right side depending on which side it is needed.
 You should have the straighter side of the four legs toward your feet; if you don’t, the two other little legs will bump into your foot as you walk.
 To switch it to the side nearest to your foot, you simple loosen the brass pin that holds it in place and turn it to the other side and then tighten the pin.
 You can adjust the height of the cane by also loosening the pin and then pulling or pushing the cane to the spot you want.
 It has holes at one inch increments so that the cane can be adjusted from 28 to 37 inches tall by pushing the button and sliding the cane up or down to the position that’s best for you.

 This quad cane can accommodate anyone from 5’5” to 6’6” in height and will support a person up to 300 pounds.
-If you need a lightweight cane, this one is for you at less than two pounds and made of heavy-gauge anodized aluminum.
+If you need a lightweight cane, this one is for you at less than two pounds and made of heavy-gauge anodized aluminium.
 The Vive quad cane can be used for right or left-handed people and it has a rubber hand grip of 4.5 inches long and 1.5 inches around.
 It comes in a fashionable color of purple and other colors are available.
 This cane weights 1.5 pounds and comes with a lifetime money back guarantee.

-This type of cane is the best choice if you need more stability for balance and especially works better for those who need additional support or are on the heavier side as it will support 300 pounds.
+This type of cane is the best choice within this best canes guide if you need more stability for balance and especially works better for those who need additional support or are on the heavier side as it will support 300 pounds.
 It is very sturdy and made of high-quality materials that will last for many years.
 I love the way this cane will simply stay standing on its four little feet when you let go of it, rather than needing to make sure you have the wrist strap on so that the cane won’t fall when you need to let go of it momentarily.

 - SUPERIOR STABILITY AND TRACTION ON ANY SURFACE: Safely navigate over any surface, indoors and out.
 The quad cane base provides greater traction on smooth surfaces such as hardwood, laminate or tile floors as well as greater stability on uneven surfaces such as grass, sand, gravel or plush carpets.
 The versatile cane is made with a durable anodized aluminum frame that is adjustable from 28" to a maximum of 37" and supports up to 300 pounds.